shantaramk/SpectrumAssignment/README.md

 This project contains:

+1. List must support the ability to sort by age/name and both with ascending, descending.
+2. Search by member name
+3. Mark a member as favorite
-1.API Manager
+4. API Manager

-2.API Unit testing
+5. API Unit testing